Adrienne Griffen / Executive Director

 Adrienne is an advocate and subject-matter expert in maternal mental health.
-She founded Postpartum Support Virginia and served as executive director for 10 years, establishing a statewide network of peer-led support groups, creating educational programs for mental health providers and maternal-child healthcare professionals, and helping pass legislation requiring information about postpartum depression and anxiety be provided to new mothers.
+Prior to joining MMHLA, Adrienne founded Postpartum Support Virginia and served as executive director for 10 years, establishing a statewide network of peer-led support groups, creating educational programs for mental health providers and maternal-child healthcare professionals, and helping pass legislation requiring information about postpartum depression and anxiety be provided to new mothers.
 Adrienne graduated from the United States Naval Academy and has a master’s in Public Policy from Harvard’s Kennedy School of Government.
 Adrienne and her family live in Arlington VA.

 Jamie is MMHLA’s federal policy director and founder.
 A Boston native, Jamie is a former Commissioner on the (MA) Ellen Story Special Commission on Postpartum Depression; is a trustee at her alma mater, Salem State University; and is a Board member of the Massachusetts March of Dimes.
 As the former Advocacy Chair for the National Coalition for Maternal Mental Health, Jamie led a grassroots movement engaging mothers and families across the United States to help pass the Bringing Postpartum Depression Out of the Shadows Act in 2016, the first-ever federal legislation addressing maternal mental health.
 Jamie is a former candidate for United States Congress, where she used her platform to focus on the health and wellness of women, children and families.
 She is committed to keeping maternal mental health a focal point in our nation’s policy, centering communities of need at the heart of access and funding.
 Jamie and her family live in Topsfield MA.

 Email Jamie at firstname.lastname@example.org.